 We have both been working in and around recruitment for many years and we’re happy to chat to you.

 In the recruitment pack we provide for each role we describe some ‘essential skills or experience’ (a few things we really need the person applying to be able to do).
-If you have a disability, mental health challenge or long-term health condition and have these essential skills or experiences we will guarantee you an interview.
+If you have a disability (this includes mental health or long-term health conditions) and have these essential skills or experiences, we will guarantee you an interview.

 A request under the guaranteed interview scheme does not guarantee an applicant a job.
 At interview, the best candidate will be offered the role.
-If you are invited to interview you will receive your invite from one of us and we’ll ask you about any adjustments, you may need.
+If you are invited to interview you will receive your invite and we’ll ask you about any reasonable adjustments that you may need.

 Working for us